 Being lean is not about being cheap but being efficient with resources..

 Money is just one of those resources, and there is a time to conserve spending (before product/market fit) and a time to spend (after product/market fit).
 Our scarcest resource, however, is time.

 A Lean Startup then optimizes for learning about what’s riskiest in the business model per unit time.

-But even at the earlier stages when we do optimize for time, money, and effort, people often associate Lean — especially the concept of the minimum viable product (MVP), as a cheap and fast release 1.0.
+But even at the earlier stages, when we optimize for time, money, and effort, people often associate Lean — especially the minimum viable product (MVP)- with a cheap and fast release 1.0.

 An MVP is NOT about being cheap and fast but cheaper and faster than the alternative.

 The alternative was raising millions of dollars in funding, finding partners, and building a road-ready vehicle which, under conservative estimates, would have taken the company two years to pull off.

 Instead, the founding team raised a small seed round and built the first MVP by hand in a garage they rented.
 The MVP took them 12 weeks to complete (the robocop-looking thing in the photo above), which enabled them to secure enough down-payments from early adopters to raise a much larger round and pursue production-ready batches (the finished vehicle in the photo above).